All Episodes

 I have seen and heard stories of heroic volunteerism at each stop.

-I was we were invited uh into damaged homes of Iowans as they were fighting back emotions from the destruction, but I tell you they were still full of pride and their intention for tomorrow.
+We were invited into damaged homes of Iowans as they were fighting back emotions from the destruction, but I tell you they were still full of pride and their intention for tomorrow.

 We laid everything out.

-All right that is the governor of uh Iowa, Kim Reynolds talking about the devastation now this is all throughout the Midwest in America and the amount of damage, record floods, uh unprecedented damage and difficulty that the uh people of Iowa are facing and what happens next.
+Now, this is all throughout the Midwest in America, and the amount of damage, record floods, unprecedented damage and difficulty that the people of Iowa are facing and what happens next.

 We're really sorry about all you've been through.